PSA – QuickBooks Online Integration

 Exporting Invoices and Multi Client Invoice Batches

 Invoices must be in the Allow Invoice to be exported State of the Invoice Workflow.
-Invoices can be exported to QuickBooks as:
+Invoices can be exported to QuickBooks Online as:

 • Customers as Clients: import customers for whom invoices are generated.